Western alienation: Wexit (2019–)

 Separatist sentiment began to re-emerge ahead of the 2019 federal election, with one study indicating record levels of separatist sentiment in Alberta and Saskatchewan.
 In the wake of the 2019 election—which saw the governing Liberal Party shut out from both Alberta and Saskatchewan—the "Wexit" movement consolidated this new wave of separatist sentiment.
 A play on the British "Brexit" movement, Wexit established federal and provincial branches to advocate for western secession, and adopted a reversed version of Preston Manning's slogan: "The West Wants Out".
 In 2020, Wexit Canada rebranded as the Maverick Party; Wexit Alberta merged with the Freedom Conservative Party to form the Wildrose Independence Party; and Wexit Saskatchewan rebranded as the Buffalo Party.
 Wexit BC was de-registered in 2022.

 In the 2020 Saskatchewan provincial election, the Buffalo Party ran just 17 candidates but received 2.6% of the popular vote, more than any other third party, and finished second in a handful of rural ridings.
 The result prompted Saskatchewan Premier Scott Moe to state that his Saskatchewan Party—which handily won a majority government—"share your frustrations", and to call for more "independence" from Ottawa, although he downplayed talk of secession.
 Ahead of the 2021 federal election, the Maverick Party stated that it was trying to emulate the model laid out by the Bloc Québécois.
 However, the party failed to gain traction in the election, earning just over 1% of the vote in each of Alberta and Saskatchewan.
 Then-interim leader Jay Hill acknowledged after the election that focusing on separatism created "a certain degree of discomfort with most westerners who aren’t prepared at this point to go that far."
 Although Maverick did not officially endorse the 2022 convoy protest that occupied Ottawa, many of its members supported it and one of the party's secretaries, Tamara Lich, was a key convoy organizer.
 The party ultimately lost momentum and was de-registered in 2025.
 There are also signs of the movement losing traction in Saskatchewan.
 After its surprising 2020 performance, the Buffalo Party fell to sixth place in the 2024 provincial election, earning less than 1% of the popular vote.

 In the wake of the 2025 Canadian federal election, which resulted in the Liberal Party being re-elected to a fourth term, this time under the leadership of Mark Carney, United Conservative Party members reignited agitation for Alberta separatism.
 The day after the election, Danielle Smith introduced legislative changes to make it easier for citizens to trigger a referendum.
+This helped lead to the 2026 Alberta independence referendum, which will be part of the 2026 Alberta referendums slated to take place on 19 October 2026.